 This is the Connection Profiles dialog

-New profiles are created click on the New button, you will be prompted to enter a name for the new profile.
+New profiles are created click on the Add button, you will be prompted to enter a name for the new profile.
 Once a profile is selected the Server and Credentials options will be enabled.

 The Remove button will delete the selected profile.